A brief cultural history of hemp | DW | 31.01.2022

 Not only are increasing numbers of countries worldwide legalizing the use of cannabis, but companies are also betting on hemp.

-Beyond the booming medical marijuana business, the plant is seen as a means to reduce carbon emissions and global warming, having been replaced by high-carbon fossil fuels.
+Beyond the booming medical marijuana business, the plant is seen as a means to reduce carbon emissions and global warming when used to replace high-carbon fossil fuel products that once replaced it.

 Rediscovering and developing such non-petroleum-based technologies may not be the sole cure-all, but hemp could at least be a building block to a more sustainable economy.
 As history shows, it has worked before.